 Paper, begone!
 Here are some reasons why a resume or CV website can help with your job search:

 - Lets you control the message.
 Any hiring manager worth their morning latte is going to Google you.
 What do you want to appear first?
 Ideally, the first result will be your personal website that you control and that paints you in the best light.
-Social media accounts, outdated information from old jobs, and photos of you at your nephew’s Easter Egg hunt…ideally those would all appear further down the page.
+Social media accounts, outdated information from old jobs, and photos of you at your nephew’s Easter Egg hunt…those would all appear further down the page.

 - It’s much more fun.
 Let’s face it, job hunting is tough.
-You try to distil everything that makes you unique and qualified into just a couple of pages, then you send it off to sit in a pile of papers somewhere.
+You try to put everything that makes you unique and qualified into just a couple of pages, then you send it off to sit in a pile of papers somewhere.
 Building your own resume website lets you be proactive and create something that actually reflects the person you are, not the version that people see on paper.
 Especially if you’re in a creative field, having your own website lets you “show” your work as much as you tell about it.

-What parts should your resume website have?
+What pages should your resume website have?

 You could create a one-page website, copy-and-paste the text from your resume, and be done with it.
 But with that approach, you miss out on a lot of the potential benefits of a resume or CV website.